Description

 Tried: Build a full lookup table by encrypting every printable character once, then map each block in the flag ciphertext to a character and sort alphabetically

-The lookup table approach correctly identifies which characters are in the flag but cannot recover their order because the server shuffles the blocks on every response.
-Without anchoring on the known 'picoCTF{' prefix, you end up with an anagram of the flag body rather than the actual flag.
+A lookup table identifies which characters appear in the flag, but not their order, because the server reshuffles the blocks on every response.
+Without anchoring on the known picoCTF{ prefix you end up with an anagram of the flag body.

 Tried: Use cur.replace(prev, '', 1) to isolate the new block but apply it to raw ciphertext bytes instead of the decimal string the server prints

-The server outputs ciphertext as a decimal or hex string concatenation, not raw bytes, so string replace on the decoded text works correctly.
-Attempting to operate on raw socket bytes before decoding introduces encoding mismatches and the new_block variable comes out empty, causing every candidate character to be skipped.
+The server sends ciphertext as concatenated decimal or hex text, not raw bytes, so a string replace on the decoded output is correct.
+Operate on the raw socket bytes before decoding and encoding mismatches leave the new-block variable empty, so every candidate character gets skipped.

 Learn more